High-Order Spline Upwind for Space-Time Isogeometric Analysis: Conclusions

 \section{Conclusions}

-In this work we have proposed IgA of the heat equation based on smooth spline approximation in space and time and a novel Spline Upwind formulation.

-Spline Upwind generalizes the SUPG stabilization mechanism to high-degree splines, with the aim of fully removing spurious oscillations and restoring causality when discretizing the time derivative.
+In this work, we have presented a novel space-time method for the heat equation in the framework of IgA.
+It is based on smooth spline approximation in time and incorporates a stabilizing term that extends the SUPG stabilization mechanism to high-degree and continuity splines, promoting causality with respect to time.

-We have then considered various numerical benchmarks.
-Our tests provided numerical evidence of the optimal order of convergence, for smooth solutions, and stable behavior also in the presence of sharp layers and concentrated right hand side.
+We have conducted various numerical benchmarks to validate our method.
+The results provided numerical evidence of the optimal order of convergence for smooth solutions and of the stable behavior even in the presence of sharp layers and concentrated source terms.

-Space-time formulations require ad-hoc solvers in order to achieve an optimal computational cost.
-This will be addressed in future works.
+While our focus in this work was not on computational cost, we acknowledge the significance of efficient and fast solvers in the space-time framework.
+In particular the higher dimensionality poses computational challenges that need to be addressed.
+We plan to explore and address these computational aspects in future works.